4 self-reflections to ensure your marketing team structure and culture are aligned with your organization's business needs and structure

 International or domestic

 When a business becomes international, marketing complexity significantly grows.
 Strategically, you need to plan your marketing plan according to your market presence, brand awareness, perception, and competitive strength across multiple regions with disparate requirements.
 You must take into account cultural, economic, and regulatory differences across multiple countries.
 For example, there is a substantial difference in the respective security and privacy regulations around the globe.
 This will materially impact how and to whom you may advertise.
-You will need to understand how your budget should be managed, bearing in mind that you will be generating expenses in more than one currency, and that these will ultimately all need to be managed within a budget of a single currency.
+You will need to understand how you should manage marketing budget bearing in mind that you will be generating and managing marketing expenses in more than one currency, and that these will ultimately all need to be managed within a budget of a single currency.
 As the company grows, the marketing organization needs to grow internationally with it, and it needs to be structured to address international needs in the context of all the other DNA attributes described above.